NO. OF CREDITS:

 QUALIFICATIONS FOR TEACHING THIS COURSE:

 Stacey received her Bachelor of Arts from The Evergreen State College in 1992.
 Her undergraduate studies focused on bilingual education, Spanish language, and Latin American Studies.
 She received her Master of Arts in Education from Prescott College in 2003.
-Stacey is currently working on her Doctorate of Education at Lewis and Clark College.
+Presently, Stacey is working toward her Doctorate of Education at Lewis and Clark College.

 RACIAL JUSTICE IN EDUCATION